The Nice Tsunami, 1979

-'We lose many battles, except the last' - an adage referring to how the British prevailed in a catalogue of conflicts from the British Empire's inception in 1707 until its end in the 1950s, yet were mauled on many an occasion.
-This article includes the worst military calamity of (almost) every decade - failures little...
+'We lose every battle but the last one' is a proverb referring to how the British prevailed in a catalogue of conflicts from the British Empire's inception in 1707 until its end in the 1950s, yet were mauled on many an occasion.
+This 4-part article includes the worst military calamity of every decade - failures...
 Continue Reading →

 Napoleon’s Indestructible General – Marshal Nicolas Oudinot